After the holidays, making it thru winter can seem daunting. A bucket list is a great way to help get out of that

 Argh!
 Attend a Des Moines Buccaneers hockey game.
 Tickets are affordable, and they boast frequent deal nights.

 Kids have energy to burn?
 Go sledding!
-We hear Winter Park is a fun place to visit – it has a free outdoor ice arena, too.
+Winter Park is a fun place to visit – it has a free outdoor ice arena, too.
 Families also rave about the hills at Waveland Golf Course.
 Be sure to enjoy some hot cocoa when you get home.
 Pass the marshmallows!